csound/csound/Android/README.md

 the Java sources in ./CsoundAndroid/src.
 These can be imported into an Android Studio project.

+`Android.mk` regenerates the parser when its grammar changes, including when calling `ndk-build` directly.
+Bison must be on `PATH`, or set `CSOUND_BISON=/path/to/bison` when calling the build.
+Generated parser files in `CsoundAndroid/jni` are local build output and are not checked into Git.

 Alternatively, running the `update.sh` script updates the CsoundAndroid project on CsoundForAndroid.
 This should then be ready to be used in an Android Studio application.